 Education & Advocacy

-The NBOME believes that COMLEX-USA scores should be used as part of a holistic residency application process for osteopathic medical students.
+The NBOME advocates for holistic review for all residency applicants, and that if licensing exam results are included, COMLEX-USA should be used for DO applicants to the extent that USMLE results are used for MD applicants.
 We partner with peer organizations, conduct direct outreach to residency programs, and more, to educate on and advocate for osteopathic distinction and the COMLEX-USA credential for DOs.

 WelCOM to the Road to DO Licensure!
 Use this 75-question self-assessment to discover your strengths and weaknesses, aligned with the COMLEX-USA blueprint.
 Available in Phase 1 and Phase 2.